timescale/docs.timescale.com-content/getting-started/scaling-out.md

 Data nodes act as containers for hypertable chunks and are necessary to create distributed hypertables.
-Data nodes are added to the current database on an access node using [`add_data_node`][add_data_node] and removed using [`delete_data_node`][delete_data_node].
+Data nodes are added to a distributed database on an access node using [`add_data_node`][add_data_node] and removed using [`delete_data_node`][delete_data_node].